Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

   I have to admit though, I usually apply QoS (including traffic shaping) to all my servers.
 The key reasons are:

     - ensure administrative tasks (like ssh, dns, etc) will always have a small but guaranteed bandwidth.
-So, no matter what, I will be able to ssh to my server and DNS will work.
+So, no matter what happens, I will be able to ssh to my server and DNS will work.

     - ensure other administrative tasks will not monopolize all the available bandwidth.
 So, my nightly backup will not hurt my users, a developer that is copying files over the net will not get all the available bandwidth, etc.